 - Measuring the present state of enthusiasm

-- Understanding the factors affecting enthusiasm and prioritizing these factors
+- Understanding the factors effecting enthusiasm and prioritizing these factors

 - Increasing enthusiasm and passion at the workplace